 This is the outcome for students who do well, but perhaps exhibit a significant weakness in a specific, single area.
 For example, an excellent presentation, oral defense and impressive fund of general knowledge in the setting of a written proposal that is significantly below average could lead to the recommendation of a Conditional Pass.
 In the event of a "conditional pass" recommendation, the committee must suggest to the Graduate Group Chair what the student should be required to do to address the deficiency (such as rewrite the proposal, do an independent study, etc.) If the student is expected to consult with the committee members individually, this should be stated, and a time frame for completing the remediation should be established.
 This should typically take less than one month.
 It is important for the committee chair to put this in writing so that there is no ambiguity about what is being asked of the student.
 At the end of all the exams the Graduate Group Chair will evaluate and compare all Conditional Passes to make sure they are fair decisions and to assure that the proposed remedial action is equitable from student to student.
 When the Chair communicates the outcome of the exams, he/she will discuss the conditions of a conditional pass with the student involved.

 This is the outcome when the written proposal, the oral defense, and/or grades from coursework are unacceptable.
-The GCB chair, in consultation with the prelim committee, the GCB prelim exam chair, and the thesis advisor(s) will decide if the student should be given a chance to retake the oral exam.
-Students who are given this option must do so within the time frame decided by their prelim committee and GCB chair.
+The GCB chair, in consultation with the committee, the Uniform examiner, and the thesis advisor(s) will decide if the student should be given a chance to retake the oral exam.
+Students who are given this option must do so within the time frame decided by their committee and GCB chair.
 If no remediation is granted, the student will be dismissed from GCB.
 In the case where dismissal is deemed necessary, the student may be eligible for a terminal Master’s degree if all other requirements have been met.